yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_client.md

 API Gateway does not authenticate the end user to the back end.
 The back-end service only sees API Gateway's Kerberos credentials regardless of how the end user authenticates to API Gateway.

-**Configure connection to the back-end service**\
+#### Configure connection to the back-end service

 1. Open the **Routing** category in the filter palette, and drag a **Connect to URL** filter onto the policy canvas.
 2. Enter the **URL** used that invokes the back-end service.
 3. On the **Authentication** tab, choose the Kerberos credential profile configured earlier (`Authenticate to back-end service`), and click **Finish**.

-If the back-end service requires an SSL/TLS connection, SSL must be configured on the Connect to URL filter.
-For more details on the fields and options in this configuration window, see [Connect to URL](/csh?context=502&product=prod-api-gateway-77) in the [API Gateway Policy Developer Filter Reference](/bundle/APIGateway_77_PolicyDevFilterReference_allOS_en_HTML5/).
+If the back-end service requires an SSL/TLS connection, SSL must be configured on the **Connect to URL** filter.

 ### Build the policy